IngarsPoliters/graph-theory-project/README.md

 # User Guide
 **User Interface**

-On running the program the user will be presented with a list of menu options to select:<br/>
+On running the program, the user will be presented with a list of menu options to select:<br/>
 ![User Options](https://user-images.githubusercontent.com/48323426/116313356-92d7f100-a7a5-11eb-8f24-ebd04814e4b1.PNG)

 **File Path**